South Island Travel Guide: Nature’s Paradise

 Disregarding the weather, the South Island has some incredible sights, from the awe-inspiring Mt Cook, Lake Tekapo and the strange Moeraki Boulders, there is so much to see and do here, it is ridiculous.

-But ridiculous in a good way, because you’ll never be short of things to do on the South Island!
+But ridiculous in a good way, because you’ll never be short of things to do on New Zealand’s South Island!

 Where to stay on the South Island